 The FDA requires that your production facility and processes follow Good Manufacturing Practices (GMPs).
 This isn’t just a suggestion—it’s a core requirement for ensuring your products are made consistently and safely.
 GMPs cover everything from the cleanliness of your facility and the calibration of your equipment to how you train your staff and document your procedures.
 Think of it as a quality system that governs your entire operation.
 Setting up and maintaining these standards can feel overwhelming, but it’s essential for regulatory approval.
 A consultant can help you create a quality system that meets all FDA expectations, ensuring your manufacturing is compliant from day one.

-Adhere to Nicotine Content Rules
+Stay Compliant with Nicotine Content Rules

 Regulators are paying close attention to the amount of nicotine in tobacco products.
 The FDA has proposed rules to limit nicotine to very low levels in cigarettes and other combustible products, with the goal of making them less addictive.
 For your business, this means you need to have precise control over your product’s formulation and be able to prove it.
 You’ll need rigorous testing protocols and meticulous documentation to show that your products adhere to nicotine limits.
 This isn’t an area where you can afford to estimate.
 Accurate, verifiable data is your best defense against compliance issues.

-Secure Your Marketing Authorization
+How to Secure Your Marketing Authorization

 You can’t legally sell a new tobacco product in the United States without getting the green light from the FDA first.
 This process is known as securing marketing authorization, and it’s one of the biggest hurdles for any company.
 There are three main pathways to get this approval: a Premarket Tobacco Product Application (PMTA), a Substantial Equivalence (SE) report, or an Exemption from SE (EX).
 Each path has its own complex set of requirements and demands a significant amount of scientific evidence to demonstrate that your product is appropriate for the protection of public health.
 Without this authorization, your product simply cannot be sold.

-Address International Requirements
+Meet International Compliance Requirements

 If you plan to sell your products outside the U.S., you’ll need to get familiar with a whole new set of rules.
 Compliance is not a one-size-fits-all game; what works in one country may be a violation in another.
 For example, the European Union has its own comprehensive framework known as the Tobacco Products Directive (EU-TPD), which governs everything from ingredients and emissions to packaging and tracking.
 Many other countries have their own unique regulations.
 Expanding globally requires a dedicated strategy to identify and meet the specific requirements of each market you want to enter, ensuring your product is compliant everywhere you sell.

-Comply with Health Warning Mandates
+Get Health Warning Mandates Right

 Health warnings on tobacco packaging are mandatory and highly regulated.
 These aren’t just simple text boxes; regulators dictate the exact size, location, and content of these warnings, which often include graphic images and information about cessation services.
 For instance, many countries require that warnings cover a significant percentage of the front and back of the package.
 These health warning mandates are non-negotiable and are frequently updated as public health policies evolve.
 Keeping your packaging compliant means staying on top of the latest requirements in every jurisdiction where your products are sold.